About the Chair

 - A Brain Canada-funded collaboration between the Chairholder and the Centre for Addiction and Mental Health is underway to establish a data governance framework for youth mental health

-- New study on values in psychosocial measurement in collaboration with mental health service Foundry is now published in Measurement
+- Our study on values in psychosocial measurement in collaboration with mental health service Foundry is now published in Measurement

-- A new paper explores this ‘target specification bias’ and its hidden implications for fairness in medical contexts
+- Read our 2023 paper on target specification bias in machine learning and its hidden implications for fairness in medical contexts